-- Feathers are the larger components in a down comforter’s fill blend and look precisely as you would expect.
+- Feathers are the larger components in a down comforter’s fill blend.
 They are usually flat, long, and have quills that can poke out of the blanket with time.
 They are not nearly as effective at trapping heat, but they’re included to help create bulk and more fluff in a blanket.

 Fill power is an important distinction that sets down comforters apart.
 It’s a figure that denotes the number of cubic inches that a single ounce of down will fill, or in other words, how lofty and fluffy the feathers are.
 The higher the number, the fluffier the down, and the fluffier the down, the more air it can trap to create warmer insulation.
 If down is rated at a high fill power, a blanket will need less physical weight to achieve a desired level of insulation.

 That means that a higher fill power will produce a lightweight yet warm blanket.
-For example, a down comforter rated with a 700 fill power needs less physical down to provide the same warmth than a 600 fill power.
-For cold climates, look to something above 500 fill power, and for those who live somewhere that rarely goes below freezing, 400 to 500 should suffice.
+For example, a down comforter rated with a 700-fill power needs less physical down to provide the same warmth as a 600-fill power.
+For cold climates, look for something above 500-fill power, and for those who live somewhere that rarely goes below freezing, 400 to 500 should suffice.

 Baffle Box vs. Sewn

-Baffle box or sewn-through features tell you how the manufacturer has structured a comforter and how the comforter holds the fill in place.
+Baffle-box or sewn-through features describe how the manufacturer has structured a comforter and how the comforter holds the fill in place.

 - A sewn-through design means the comforter’s top and bottom covers are stitched together to create pockets.
 This helps to keep the down evenly distributed without clumping and shifting.

-The type of weather you experience throughout the year is an essential consideration for choosing the best down comforter.
-You do not want something too heavy and insulated for warm nights, but also don’t want to be left out in the cold with a comforter that’s too thin.
+The type of weather experienced throughout the year is an essential consideration for choosing the best down comforter.
+As something heavy and insulated would be inappropriate for warm nights, a comforter that’s too thin can leave a sleeper out in the cold.
 A few different features dictate the warmth of a down comforter.

 The type of filling is a significant indicator of warmth: Goose ranks as warmest, duck falls in the middle, and down alternative falls short of the natural stuff.
 The fill power and weight of a comforter also contribute to warmth, and a comforter with more fill will provide more warmth.

-As with most bedding, the thread count tells you just how soft the comforter is by measuring the number of threads sewn into a square inch.
-Most down comforters are sewn with soft and breathable cotton fiber.
+While most down comforters are sewn with soft and breathable cotton fiber, the thread count indicates the comforter’s softness by describing the number of threads sewn into a square inch.
 The higher the count, the softer and more luxurious the comforter will feel.
-Opt for something in the 200 to 500 thread count range, and choose one with a count closer to 1,000 or higher if you prioritize softness.
+Opt for something in the 200- to 500-thread-count range, and consider choosing one with a count closer to 1,000 or higher if softness is a priority.

 Down is a natural, temperature-regulating material that allows proper airflow and ventilation without storing excess body heat.
 The cotton covers of down comforters also foster breathability.

-However, if you identify as a hot sleeper, choose carefully.
-Stay away from thicker down comforters with a high fill power, since these are meant to deliver some serious warmth and have less breathability.
-Hotter sleepers should stick with a fill power of around 600 or less to ensure the right temperature and ventilation at night.
+However, hot sleepers should choose carefully.
+Stay away from thicker down comforters with a high fill power since these are meant to deliver some serious warmth and have less breathability.
+Hotter sleepers tend to stick with a fill power of around 600 or less to ensure the right temperature and ventilation at night.